 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your Otrexup, or if you forget to use the medicine at home.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of methotrexate injection can be fatal.

-Methotrexate may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Otrexup may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how Otrexup will affect you.

-nerve problems--confusion, weakness, coordination problems, drowsiness, feeling irritable, back pain, headache, neck stiffness, seizure (convulsions), vision problems, loss of movement in any part of your body;
+nerve problems--confusion, weakness, drowsiness, coordination problems, feeling irritable, headache, neck stiffness, vision problems, loss of movement in any part of your body, seizure; or

 Common side effects may include:

 abnormal liver function tests;

 runny or stuffy nose, sore throat;